 - Affects behavior.

-- Gives rise to methylitrosourea that may be a cause of bladder tumours.
+- Gives rise to methyl nitrosourea that may be a cause of bladder tumors.

 - Adversely affects blood fatty acids and blood sugar control.

-- Some work suggests a link with teratomas, ie tumours of the unborn foetus.
+- Some work suggests a link with teratomas, ie tumors of the unborn fetus.

 - Has been linked with duodenal ulcers.

-- Has a mutagenic action. ie causes abnormal germ cells – viz sperm and ova.
+- It has a mutagenic action. ie causes abnormal germ cells – viz sperm and ova.